agentlab/MLDCAT-AP/README.md

 Original repository favors very fine-grained SHACL shapes modularity and the ability to turn on and off single constraints of a shape.

-This repository aimed at a different goal -- to boost profile SHACL shapes readability and handcraft manipulations by humans, not robots.

-But in a compatible way: all of this repo enhancements should be compatible with original repo.
+This repository aimed at a little different goals (but in a compatible way: all of this repo enhancements should be compatible with original repo):

+1. SHACL shapes should be human-readable and allows handcraft manipulations by humans, not robots.

+2. SHACL shapes spec should be IDE-friendly (VS Code).
+- camelCase identifiers for properties (spellchecker friendly)

 ## Quick Readability Example